AI-PACE: A Framework for Integrating AI into Medical Education: The AI-PACE Framework

 \begin{itemize} \item \textbf{Undergraduate Medical Education (UME):} Focuses on foundational concepts and basic ethical awareness.
 AI-specific content is integrated into existing modules; for example, the cognitive distinction between deterministic algorithms and probabilistic machine learning is taught alongside Evidence-Based Medicine (EBM) and Biostatistics. \item \textbf{Graduate Medical Education (GME):} Shifts toward specialty-specific applications and workflow integration.
-Residents move from theory to clinical utility, practicing "human-in-the-loop" verification during specialty rotations (e.g., Internal Medicine or Radiology clerkships) through hands-on, case-based learning. \item \textbf{Continuing Medical Education (CME):} Emphasizes practice integration strategies, emerging technologies, and institutional leadership.
+Residents move from theory to clinical utility, practicing ``human-in-the-loop'' verification during specialty rotations (e.g., Internal Medicine or Radiology clerkships) through hands-on, case-based learning. \item \textbf{Continuing Medical Education (CME):} Emphasizes practice integration strategies, emerging technologies, and institutional leadership.
 Targeted workshops and self-directed learning address the evolving needs of practicing physicians, focusing on the selection, implementation, and oversight of AI tools within active workflows. \end{itemize}

-To operationalize this approach, Table \ref{tab:table2} provides a curriculum map that aligns the AI-PACE domains with specific milestones and existing integration points across the medical education continuum.
+To operationalize this approach, Table~\ref{tab:curriculum-map} provides a curriculum map that aligns the AI-PACE domains with specific milestones and existing integration points across the medical education continuum.
 This map transitions from foundational theory in undergraduate years to advanced clinical oversight and leadership in continuing practice.

-This outlines the Embedded (Longitudinal) pillar of AI-PACE by mapping the Cognitive, Psychomotor, and Affective domains to specific milestones in training.
+It outlines the Embedded (Longitudinal) pillar of AI-PACE by mapping the Cognitive, Psychomotor, and Affective domains to specific milestones in training.